skliffmueller/act-ivs-api/README.md

 Also checkout my pairing project [act-rtmp-encoder](https://github.com/skliffmueller/act-rtmp-encoder) Which was used in generating the demo live stream above.

+The project utilizes AWS Lambdas to watch for S3 bucket putObject events in an IVS s3 bucket.
+Then updates a json file on another s3 bucket to be used for video playback features.

 The project source includes function code and supporting resources:

 - `function` - A Node.js function.